Dry eye describes a condition when the eye is unable to produce tears properly, or tears evaporate too quickly.

 This type of dry eye is also sometimes called “painful blindness dry eye.”
-It is caused by damage to the tear gland by factors, such as aging, pollution, or side effects from some medicines.
+It is caused by damage to the tear gland by various factors, such as aging, pollution, or side effects from some medicines.
 It is usually more common in women, especially after menopause.

 There are some other causes of dry eye.
 For instance, people who use these medicines may sometimes experience dry eye as a side effect:

 - some blood pressure medicines

 - medications for Parkinson’s

 Diseases affecting the skin on or around the eyelids may also cause dry eye symptoms, as can some allergies.
 Immune system disorders such as Sjögren’s syndrome, lupus, and rheumatoid arthritis may also cause dry eye.